Increasingly, I see eras of my life becoming chapters in a book

 We recorded one self-titled, self-released CD before disbanding in fall of 2006.

-Bubbaville and the Portland Old Time Music Gathering
+Bubbaville & the Portland Old Time Music Gathering

 Shortly after joining the Dickel Brothers, Brian Bagdonas and I both made our way out to Weiser, Idaho for the national old time fiddle contest.
 We landed in a dusty campground called Stickerville.
 It was my first fiddle festival.
 It was heaven; a community of people I didn’t know existed playing droning repetitive music in little groups for the sheer pleasure of it; with no audience whatsoever.
 Those people became my family.